2016 UEFA Champions League final: Summary

 Real Madrid dominated possession in the early stages of the match.
 Six minutes into the game Gareth Bale delivered a free-kick into Atlético Madrid's penalty box, which found Casemiro.
 His goalbound shot was cleared off the line by goalkeeper Jan Oblak.
 Five minutes later, Dani Carvajal received the first yellow card of the match after a late tackle on Antoine Griezmann.
 In the 15th minute, Toni Kroos sent a free-kick into Atlético's penalty box, which was flicked on by Bale.
 In the subsequent scramble, Sergio Ramos touched the ball past Oblak to score for Real.
+Watching the goal back at half-time, referee Clattenburg realised that there had been an offside in the build-up to the goal and that it should not have stood.

 In the 46th minute, Fernando Torres won a penalty kick for Atlético after a foul from behind from Pepe.
 Real Madrid goalkeeper Keylor Navas was shown a yellow card for delaying the kick.
 Griezmann took the penalty but his shot missed the goal, with the ball ricocheting off the crossbar.
 Substitute Yannick Carrasco latched onto a cross by Juanfran from the right to equalise from close range for Atlético in the 79th minute.
 The scoreline remained the same at the end of 90 minutes to send the match into extra time.

 After a goalless extra 30 minutes, the game was settled by a penalty shoot-out.
 Juanfran missed Atlético's fourth penalty, hitting the post, thus allowing Cristiano Ronaldo to seal Real Madrid's 11th Champions League title.